 Consistent with Charter Section 2.15, special meetings may be called at any time by the Mayor or by two or more members of the City Council.
 The City Secretary shall post notice thereof as provided by State law.
 Special meetings may be held at any location in the City as long as such meetings are conducted in accordance with State law.
-In case of emergency or urgent public necessity which shall be expressed in the notice of the meeting, an emergency meeting may be called by the Mayor or by two members of the City Council, and it shall be sufficient if the notice is posted two hours before the meeting is convened.
+In case of emergency or urgent public necessity which shall be expressed in the notice of the meeting, an emergency meeting may be called by the Mayor or by two members of the City Council, and it shall be sufficient if the notice is posted one hour before the meeting is convened, as may be required by the Texas Open Meetings Act.
 Diligent effort to notify all Councilmembers shall be made prior to the emergency meeting.

 (Texas Government Code, Section 551.045)